richardschneider/js-schema-6901/README.md

 ## Getting started

-Install with `$ npm js-schema-6901`.
+Install with `$ npm install js-schema-6901`.
 Bower will be coming soon.

 ## Usage